 Who ordered the Morning Show removed in 2010?
 Why cut the station’s biggest fundraiser?

-Pacifica’s executive director, Arlene Engelhardt [whose contract has since not been renewed], without consulting local KPFA management, laid off the Morning Show’s staff on November 9, 2010 and told them not to continue broadcasting even though they were being paid through December 8, 2010.
+Pacifica’s then-executive director, Arlene Engelhardt [whose contract has since not been renewed], without consulting local KPFA management, laid off the Morning Show’s staff on November 9, 2010 and told them not to continue broadcasting even though they were being paid through December 8, 2010.
 She cancelled all unpaid staff Morning Show segments too, and cancelled the November fund drive.
 She then ordered piped-in shows from sister station KPFK in Los Angeles, the hosts of which declared their solidarity with KPFA’s Morning Show staff.
 Those then in power at Pacifica national declared war against KPFA’s workers and listeners by eliminating good programming, ignoring demands for local control, and engaging in financial mismanagement, including paying over $115,000 (at last count) for anti-union consultants.
 That is, until listeners and staff forced Pacifica to fire the union-busting firm it had hired.

-Why did you try to recall Pacifica treasurer Tracy Rosenberg?
+Why did you try to recall Pacifica treasurer Tracy Rosenberg in 2011-2012?

-Rosenberg was Engelhardt’s most ardent public defender.
-She drew up the secret layoff list that got the Morning Show cancelled, has been the driving force behind Pacifica’s illegal moves to prevent SaveKPFA-affiliated reps from taking their seats on the national board, and was censured by KPFA’s local board for her misappropriation of KPFA subscribers’ emails.
+Rosenberg was Engelhardt’s most ardent public defender, and drew up the secret layoff list that got the Morning Show cancelled.
+Rosenberg has been the driving force behind Pacifica’s illegal moves to prevent SaveKPFA-affiliated reps from taking their seats on the national board, and was censured by KPFA’s local board for her misappropriation of KPFA subscribers’ emails.
 Rosenberg got the recall vote count stopped on a technicality.
 For more, read our archived page, FAQ on the recall.
 Rosenberg was finally termed out of Pacifica governance in December 2013.